stuebersystems/doc.quattropod.en/docs/usb/quickstart.md

 * From your Android device, connect to the the SSID displayed on the top left of the screen as shown above.
 The password is also displayed by default.

 * Now open the QuattroPod app on your Android device.
-The first time you open the app, you must grant the app permission to display over other apps you're using.
+The first time you open the app, you must grant the app permission to display over other apps you`re using.
 Select `OK`.

 ![Select "OK"](/assets/img/android_app_overlay_OK.png)